Fuel & Oil Additives

 In recent years, the HPCR (high pressure common rail) direct injection diesel engine has been introduced as a way to improve fuel economy and lower emissions.
 Shortly after came ULSD (ultra-low sulfur diesel) fuel.
 After the introduction of the ULSD, diesel drivers started to report poor starts, misfires, rough running, engine shut off and black smoke, all of which were attributed to deposits of sodium carboxylate salts in the injectors, as well as reduced lubricity and a low cetane rating in the fuel.

-Reduced lubricity means an increase in friction and wear on engine components while the low cetane rating indicates a longer delay in the ignition period.
-So these increased equipment and maintenance costs related to injector replacements, as well as the decreased production and fuel economy caused by the reduced lubricity and low cetane rates, led to the introduction of Injector Defender for Diesel engines.
+RReduced lubricity means an increase in friction and wear on engine components while the low cetane rating indicates a longer delay in the ignition period.
+So these increased equipment and maintenance costs related to injector replacements, as well as the decreased production and fuel economy caused by the reduced lubricity and low cetane rates, led to the introduction of our Driven fuel additives, including Injector Defender for Diesel engines.